peak-gao/code-notes/js-basics-notes-6.md

 var f1 = () => 12;
 var f2 = x => x * 2;
 var f3 = (x,y) => {
     var z = x * 2 + y;
     y++;
     x *= 3;
     return (x + y + z) / 2;
 };
 ```

-Arrow functions are *always* function expressions; there is no arrow function declaration.
-It also should be clear that they are anonymous function expressions -- they have no named reference for the purposes of recursion or event binding/unbinding -- though "Function Names" in Chapter 7 will describe ES6's function name inference rules for debugging purposes.
+Arrow functions are *always* function expressions; there is no arrow function declaration
+- It also should be clear that they are anonymous function expressions -- they have no named reference for the purposes of recursion or event binding/unbinding -- though "Function Names" in Chapter 7 will describe ES6's function name inference rules for debugging purposes

 **Note:** All the capabilities of normal function parameters are available to arrow functions, including default values, destructuring, rest parameters, and so on.